forrtproject/forrtproject.github.io/content/home/5-get-involved.md

   img = "chat.png"
   imgalttext = "2 people discussing.
 Illustration."
   name = "Join the Discussion"
-  description = "The majority for FORRT's operations go through our Slack channel.
+  description = "The majority of FORRT's operations go through our Slack channel.
 We use Slack to keep everyone up-to-date, coordinate teams, and provide a platform for ongoing discussions on our projects.
 [You can join us here.](https://join.slack.com/t/forrt/shared_invite/zt-alobr3z7-NOR0mTBfD1vKXn9qlOKqaQ)"

 # Call to action links (optional).
 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.